I don't want to market and sell, I just want people to buy!

 Don't get me wrong, in-person networking and cold calling remain entirely valid lead generation channels.
-The opportunity digital marketing affords is to make them even more successful!
+But the opportunity digital marketing affords is to make even traditional marketing channels more successful!

 Before we get into the specifics of digital marketing, let's examine the 4 most common lead generation challenges in a B2B consulting firm: